Khutse Game Reserve is a protected area in the Kalahari of Botswana, full of wilderness yet only a few hours drive from Gaborone.

 Khutse means ‘place where you can kneel down and drink’ in the local San language.

-The campsite in Khutse Game Reserve are all unfenced so it requires common sense to avoid any potentially dangerous animal encounters.
+The campsites in Khutse Game Reserve are all unfenced so it requires common sense to avoid any potentially dangerous animal encounters.
 Don’t stray far from your car or walk around in the dark, and children should be closely supervised at all times.
 Watch out for snakes and scorpions – always wear shoes.

 Khutse Game Reserve is at the southern edge of the much larger Central Kalahari Game Reserve in the middle of Botswana, 3-4 hours north of Gaborone.